hyosung11/Launch-School/Courses/JS101/Lesson-1-Preparations/lesson-1_quiz-1.md

 Your Answer

-A
-Only when directed to by the course material.
+- [ ] A. Only when directed to by the course material.

-B
-Only if the two repositories are for related topics.
+- [ ]B. Only if the two repositories are for related topics.

-C
-- [x] You should not nest Git repositories.
+- [x] C. You should not nest Git repositories.

-D
-Only when the nested repository is for an application that isn't part of Launch School's curriculum.
+- [ ] D. Only when the nested repository is for an application that isn't part of Launch School's curriculum.

 ## Question 3